DrChainsaw/NaiveGAflux.jl/README.md

 5. Add edges between vertices using `AddEdgeMutation`.
 6. Mutation of kernel size for conv layers using `KernelSizeMutation`.
 7. Change of activation function using `ActivationFunctionMutation`.

-It is also possible to implement mutation of learning rate and optimizer using `evolve_candidate`, but a convenient way to do this still TBA, see `AutoFlux.ImageClassification.evolvecandidate` in the meantime.
+8. Change the type of optimizer using `OptimizerMutation`.

 In addition to the basic mutation operations, there are numerous utilities for adding behaviour and convenience.
 Here are a few examples: